Skip to main content

 Delivering Ireland’s Recovery Plan

-The Irish Government carried out a public consultation on their Recovery and Resilience Plan in February 2021.
+The Irish Government carried out a public consultation on its Recovery and Resilience Plan (RRP) in February 2021.
 This consultation sought input on which areas Ireland should prioritise for investments and reforms, and which country-specific recommendations are considered the most relevant for Ireland’s plan.

 This feedback was integrated into the draft plan which was submitted by the Irish Government to the European Commission on 28 May 2021.